 Location of Victoria Falls in Zambia

-Zambia is a vast country in southern Africa that is overshadowed by its neighbors in terms of tourism with the exception of Victoria Falls despite having some incredible wilderness areas with abundant wildlife.
-Zambia is one of the leading copper exporters in the world and an ex-British colony where many people speak English as a 2nd language.
-It is also fairly stable compared to its neighbors Zimbabwe and Congo.
+Zambia is a vast country in southern Africa, often overshadowed by its neighbors in terms of tourism—except for Victoria Falls.
+Despite this, it boasts incredible wilderness areas teeming with wildlife.
+As one of the world’s leading copper exporters and a former British colony, many Zambians speak English as a second language.
+Compared to its neighbors, Zimbabwe and the Democratic Republic of Congo, Zambia is relatively stable.

-The main goal of my trip in Zambia was to visit Victoria Falls and to travel across the country to do one of the best canoe safaris anywhere in the planet down the Zambesi River in Mana Pools national park on the Zimbabwe side of the Zambezi River.
+The main goal of my trip to Zambia was to visit Victoria Falls and traverse the country en route to one of the world’s best canoe safaris—down the Zambezi River in Mana Pools National Park, located on the Zimbabwean side of the river.
 The northern side of the river belongs to Zambia.
-South African airlines lost my luggage, so I had to do this whole trip without anything but my carry on which made the trip more difficult but the worst part of it all was that I actually saw my backpack in the airport at Victoria Falls but it was behind a closed door and the airport personnel said I had to wait for the manger to arrive to unlock the door but our bus to Lusaka was leaving before then and we couldn’t afford to miss it.
+However, the journey became more challenging when South African Airlines lost my luggage, leaving me to complete the entire trip with only my carry-on.
+The most frustrating part was that I actually saw my backpack in the airport at Victoria Falls, locked behind a closed door.
+The airport personnel told me I had to wait for the manager to retrieve it, but with our bus to Lusaka departing before the manager’s arrival, I had no choice but to leave it behind.

 Bus station